 9. Be Wary Of SIM Jacking

 There has been a recent trend of SIM Jacking, which has infiltrated the blockchain ecosystem.
 SIM Jacking is also known as SIM Swapping and is an increasing threat for crypto traders.
 Once criminals gain access to your mobile account, they can migrate that information to any device and gain complete control.

 With your phone number now under the hacker’s control, they can access all your crypto accounts using the account recovery process with your phone number and other information available on your phone.
 While there is no sure way to stop this from happening, make sure to deactivate or block your mobile account if you suspect that something untoward is taking place.

 10. Get In The Habit Of Testing

-Before committing to your trading experience fully, make sure to test small transactions and tiny amounts to ascertain how transfers work.
-Never manually type out addresses as many traders have lost vast sums of funds with typos and send the funds elsewhere.
-Form a habit of copying and pasting addresses, and double-check that the addresses are, indeed, the same.
+Before fully committing to your trading experience, test small transactions and tiny amounts to ascertain how transfers work.
+Never manually type out addresses, as many traders have lost vast sums of funds with typos and sent the funds elsewhere.
+Form a habit of copying and pasting addresses, and double-check that the addresses are the same.

-Before transferring your digital assets into your hardware wallet, make sure to test your seed phrase.
+Before transferring your digital assets into your hardware wallet, test your seed phrase.
 Getting into a habit of testing will avoid costly mistakes that could happen.

-The blockchain industry and crypto market continue to strengthen their cryptocurrency security portfolio as hackers and criminals find creative and believable methods to conduct illicit activities online.
+The blockchain industry and crypto market continue strengthening their cryptocurrency security portfolio as hackers and criminals find creative and believable methods to conduct illicit activities online.

-Despite their deceptive efforts, however, there are many effective ways to mitigate security threats when trading crypto.
-By remaining vigilant and following recommended security protocols, you will be able to enjoy a safe crypto experience.
+Despite their deceptive efforts, there are many effective ways to mitigate security threats when trading crypto.
+By remaining vigilant and following recommended security protocols, you can enjoy a safe crypto experience.
 Stay aware and good luck!